Ping Identity Holding Corp. (PING) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Vista Equity Partners Management, LLC with over 38.48 million shares valued at $1.1 billion.
 The investor’s holdings represent 47.29% of the PING Shares outstanding.
 As of Dec 30, 2020, the second largest holder is FMR, LLC with 4.4 million shares valued at $125.93 million to account for 5.40% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 3.4 million shares representing 4.18% and valued at over $97.36 million, while Massachusetts Financial Services Co. holds 3.56% of the shares totaling 2.9 million with a market value of $83.03 million.

 Ping Identity Holding Corp.
-(NYSE: PING) is -23.88% lower on its value in year-to-date trading and has touched a low of $12.02 and a high of $37.80 in the current 52-week trading range.
+(NYSE: PING) is -17.95% lower on its value in year-to-date trading and has touched a low of $12.02 and a high of $37.80 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PING stock was last observed hovering at around $22.49 in the last trading session, with the day’s loss setting it -0.69% off its average median price target of $33.50 for the next 12 months.
-It is also 45.5% off the consensus price target high of $40.00 offered by 15 analysts, but current levels are 14.51% higher than the price target low of $25.50 for the same period.
+The PING stock was last observed hovering at around $22.64 in the last trading session, with the day’s gains setting it 0.86% off its average median price target of $33.50 for the next 12 months.
+It is also 41.25% off the consensus price target high of $40.00 offered by 15 analysts, but current levels are 7.84% higher than the price target low of $25.50 for the same period.

-The stock witnessed a -34.04% loss in the last 1 month and extending the period to 3 months gives it a -8.86%, and is -15.37% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.78% over the week and 6.48% over the month.
+The stock witnessed a -30.84% loss in the last 1 month and extending the period to 3 months gives it a -9.93%, and is 0.69% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.17% over the week and 6.68% over the month.

 Ping Identity Holding Corp.
 (PING) Analyst Forecasts